Best Ice Climbing Boots: How to Choose and Our Top 8 Picks

 Editor’s Choice

-The Phantom Tech is a single boot but is one of the warmest of that kind on the market thanks to its beefy (but not bulky) Primaloft insulation and integrated gaiter.
+The Phantom Tech, also available in a womens version, is a single boot but one of the warmest of that kind on the market thanks to its beefy (but not bulky) Primaloft insulation and integrated gaiter.
 In terms of agility and precision, this boot leaves both of the double boots on our list, and most of the singles, trailing in its wake.

 The sole of the Phantom Tech is stiff enough for long pitches of vertical ice but has enough flex to prevent discomfort on approaches.
 On the inside, there’s an HDry waterproof membrane to fend off meltwater, and on the outside an integrated gaiter with a water-tight zipper that provides a reliable first line of defense.